 How is operational feedback incorporated into the Safety Score calculation?

 At this time, operational feedback does not feature in the Safety Score calculation, and will instead be reviewed as part of the due diligence vetting service provided by RightShip.

-Upon receiving corrective action, how long does it take for the safety score to be updated?
+Upon receiving close out/investigation reports, how long does it take for the safety score to be updated?